01

 No scolding.

-Just a father — Who found what his daughter forgot in the corridor, after her evening practice.
+Just a father, who found what his daughter had forgotten in the corridor, after her evening practice.

-Yes, it’s the freshly plucked jasmine, his little princess’s first love.
-She fell in love with jasmine before she could know what love is.
+Yes, it was the freshly plucked jasmine, his little princess’s first love.
+She had fallen in love with jasmine before she could know what love was.

 He slowly handed the jasmine rope to his wife and bent down on his knees.